adxsoft/obsidian-inbox/README.md

 # obsidian-inbox
 An Android App for Android which will read and update a dropbox text file.
+Developed using MIT App Inventor 2 (https://appinventor.mit.edu/)

 The specific file I needed to access and update is a markdown file in my obsidian vault which is kept in dropbox.